 7 Day Digital Detox Printable (How to Stay Off Your Phone)

-As I mentioned HERE, we’re taking January to “get it together” and this week we’re focusing on helping you use your phone less, cure overwhelm and get engaged in real life.
+Well, we’re taking some time to “get it together” and this week we’re focusing on helping you use your phone less, cure overwhelm and get engaged in real life.
 (Grab the free 7 Day Digital Detox printable below.)

-- Waking up to check my phone first thing in the morning became a daily habit.
+-waking up to check my phone first thing in the morning every day.

-- Every “spare” minute I had, I would scroll my Facebook and Instagram feeds.
+-using every “spare” minute I had to scroll through my Facebook and Instagram feeds.

-- I started searching Pinterest and You Tube every night when I went to bed and ended up going to sleep hours later.
+-spending hours every night searching Pinterest and You Tube when I went to bed and becoming sleep deprived

-And all of that online activity left me mentally and emotionally drained, which fed my internet addiction further because I was unmotivated to do anything in real life.
+And all of that online activity left me mentally drained and filled with anxiety, but that then fed into my addiction because I tried to distract myself from those feelings and I had lost my motivation to do anything in real life.

 Maybe you wouldn’t say that you’re addicted to the internet, but if you’re feeling distracted, scattered and overwhelmed, it may be your phone.